kaltinril/streamGauge/Docs/README.txt

 1. Run image_subtractor.py
     a.
 Command line arguments may be given to specify filenames and other parameters.
 See documention
 2. Run mask_generator.py
+    a.
+Command line arguments may be given to specify filenames and other parameters.
+See documention

 To Generate Training Data:
 1. Ensure mask has been generated